OSGConnect/TOREVIEW-tutorial-stash-cvmfs/README.md

 ## Overview

-Stash-CVMFS is a data service for the OSG users.
+Stash-CVMFS is a data service for the OSG.
 Stash-CVMFS allows you to replicate your data on multiple worker machines so that the data is readily available for data intensive jobs.
-Due to specific style of CVMFS update, the data replication is a not instantaneous.
-Therefore, to use Stash-CVMFS service, you need to prepare the  data well ahead of job submission.

 When to use stash-cvmfs?

 * Jobs require large input or reference data files (> 500 MB)
 * The same data files are used repeatedly for many separate jobs

+Due to the proceedure of CVMFS update, the data replication is a not instantaneous.
+Therefore, to use Stash-CVMFS service, you need to prepare the  data well ahead of job submission.

 ## How to use stash-cvmfs?